MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/ad-ds-maximum-limit.md

 ## FQDN length limitations

 Fully qualified domain names (FQDNs) in Active Directory can't exceed 64 characters in total length, including hyphens and periods.
 This limitation exists because the Win3 application programming interfaces (APIs) and Group Policy objects (GPOs) stored in the SYSVOL share define the MAX_PATH value as 260 characters.
-For more information, see [KB 245809](https://go.microsoft.com/fwlink/?LinkID=115219) and [KB 909264](https://go.microsoft.com/fwlink/?LinkID=106629).
+For more information, see [KB 909264](/troubleshoot/windows-server/active-directory/naming-conventions-for-computer-domain-site-ou).

 ## Filename and path limitations

 The physical files that Active Directory components use, such as SYSVOL, database (NTDS.DIT), and log file paths, are limited by the MAX_PATH length of 260 characters, as defined by the Win32 APIs.
 When deciding where to place your SYSVOL and database files during Active Directory installation, avoid nested folder structures that make the full file path to any physical files in your Active Directory longer than 260 characters.
-For more information, see [KB 245809](https://go.microsoft.com/fwlink/?LinkId=115219).

 ## Other name length limitations

-The following name length limits, which are described in [KB 909264](https://go.microsoft.com/fwlink/?LinkID=106629), also apply to resource and file names in Active Directory:
+The following name length limits, which are described in [KB 909264](/troubleshoot/windows-server/active-directory/naming-conventions-for-computer-domain-site-ou), also apply to resource and file names in Active Directory:

 - NetBIOS computer and domain names can only be 15 characters long.